nweiyue/tp/docs/UserGuide.md

 <p align="center"> <sub> <b>Figure 4.2.1</b>: Layout of `Sessions` tab when there is at least one session </sub> </p>

 Notes:
-   * **Student list box**: Contains a list of sessions and their details such as their name and date.
+   * **Session list box**: Contains a list of sessions and their details such as their name and date.
 Sessions are arranged by their dates, starting from the latest at the top.
    * **Statistics**: Calculated as a percentage of the number of students that was present or has participated out of all the students.

 <div markdown="block" class="alert alert-info">